onnx/onnx-tensorrt/README.md

 See also the [TensorRT documentation](https://docs.nvidia.com/deeplearning/sdk/#inference).

+For the list of recent changes, see the [changelog](Changelog.md).

 ## Supported TensorRT Versions

-Development on the Master branch is for the latest version of [TensorRT 7.1](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.
+Development on the Master branch is for the latest version of [TensorRT 7.2.1](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.

 For previous versions of TensorRT, refer to their respective branches.